playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 See, this internal `Component` class isn't just an idea I came up with; it's more representative of how state is stored in a VDOM node in React.
 When React decides it's time to render a given component, it pulls up the Hook state from the node.

-Now if only there was an explaination of _why_ this was needed...
+Now if only there was an explanation of _why_ this was needed...

 # Leveraging the VDOM's full potential {#fiber}

 In our story thus far, we've managed to make it to "React 18" and the changes it brought; But before we look forward, we must look back.
 Let's rewind back to 2016.
 At [ReactNext 2016, Andrew Clark gave a talk titled "What's Next for React"](https://www.youtube.com/watch?v=aV1271hd9ew).
-In it, he shares how the team has been working on an experiment called "Fiber".
+In it, he shares how the team has been working on an experiment called "Fiber."

 > **Notice that?**
 >
-> In Andrew's talk, he references posts from **2014** about what React had planned - it's remarkably similar to the endevors they published with Fiber!
+> In Andrew's talk, he references posts from **2014** about what React had planned — it's remarkably similar to the endeavors they published with Fiber!
 More on that soon.

-Despite Andrew's warnings that "this experiment might not work", we can [fast forward to 2017 with the release of React 16](https://legacy.reactjs.org/blog/2017/09/26/react-v16.0.html#new-core-architecture) and see that it was released as the new stable engine of React.
+Despite Andrew's warnings that "this experiment might not work," we can [fast-forward to 2017 with the release of React 16](https://legacy.reactjs.org/blog/2017/09/26/react-v16.0.html#new-core-architecture) and see that it was released as the new stable engine of React.
 It was even one of the few React releases to get [a blog post on Facebook's engineering blog](https://engineering.fb.com/2017/09/26/web/react-16-a-look-inside-an-api-compatible-rewrite-of-our-frontend-ui-library/).

 While I'll leave the nuances of how Fiber works [in this GitHub repo by Andrew](https://github.com/acdlite/react-fiber-architecture), the broad idea is that it enabled React to:

 - Pause work and come back to it later.
 - Assign priority to different types of work.